Dog coughing is no fun. If your dog has experienced it, you know how it goes: coughing, gagging, discomfort, helplessness…

 KENNEL COUGH: A Shared Disease Among Dogs

 Kennel cough is a respiratory infection usually caused by a combination of bacteria and viruses.
 It’s a highly contagious disease in places where a lot of dog converge.
-Its name comes from the places where it’s more commonly transmitted: kennels, animal shelters, doggy daycares, grooming salons, veterinary waiting rooms, training classes, as well as dog shows.
+Its name comes from the places where it’s more commonly transmitted: kennels, animal shelters, doggy daycare, grooming salons, veterinary waiting rooms, training classes, as well as dog shows.

 The sound of it is dry, loud, strong, and hacking, and recognizing it is pretty straight forward: it gives the impression of something being stuck in your dog’s throat.
 Other symptoms might include a runny nose, sneezing, or eye discharge.
 But, apart from coughing, your dog shouldn’t have any other signs of illness.